 Our Use of Web Beacons

-Microsoft web pages may contain electronic images known as web beacons - sometimes called single-pixel gifs - that may be used to help deliver cookies on our sites, let us count users who have visited those pages and deliver co-branded services.
-We may include web beacons in our promotional e-mail messages or newsletters to determine whether messages have been opened and acted upon.
+Microsoft web pages may contain electronic images known as web beacons - sometimes called single-pixel gifs - that may be used to help deliver cookies on our sites, count users who have visited those pages and deliver co-branded services.
+Sometimes we include web beacons in our promotional email messages or newsletters to determine whether messages have been opened and acted upon.

-We may also work with other companies that advertise on Microsoft sites to place web beacons on their sites or in their advertisements to let us develop statistics on how often clicking on an advertisement on a Microsoft site results in a purchase or other action on the advertiser's site.
+We sometimes work with other companies that advertise on Microsoft sites to place web beacons on their sites or in their advertisements to let us develop statistics on how often clicking on an advertisement on a Microsoft site results in a purchase or other action on the advertiser's site.

 Finally, Microsoft sites may contain web beacons from third parties to help us compile aggregated statistics regarding the effectiveness of our promotional campaigns or other web site operations.
 These web beacons may allow the third parties to set or read a cookie on your computer.
-We prohibit third parties from using web beacons on our sites to collect or access your personal information.
-Nevertheless, you may be able to opt out from data collection or use by these third-party analytics companies by clicking the links for each of the following analytics providers:
+These companies may collect information about your online activities across websites or online servers, however, we prohibit third parties from using web beacons on our sites to collect or access information that directly identifies you (such as your name or email address).
+You may be able to opt out from data collection or use by these third-party analytics companies as described under “Third-Party Analytics Controls” above.

 Other Similar Technologies

-In addition to standard cookies and web beacons, web sites can use other technologies to store and read data files on your computer.
+In addition to standard cookies and web beacons, websites can use other technologies to store and read data files on your computer.
 This may be done to maintain your preferences or to improve speed and performance by storing certain files locally.
-But, like standard cookies, it can also be used to store a unique identifier for your computer, which can then be used to track behavior.
-These technologies include Local Shared Objects (or "Flash cookies") and Silverlight Application Storage.
+But, like standard cookies, these technologies can also be used to store a unique identifier for your computer, which can then be used to track online activity.
+These technologies include Local Shared Objects (or "Flash cookies"), HTML5 Local Storage and Silverlight Application Storage.